shirakawa gifu rural japan village

 4. Miyajima Island

-Off the coast of Hiroshima, bathing in the Seto Inland Sea, little Miyajima makes for a popular day trip for those looking for a photo opportunity at the famous “floating” torii gate, which gives this place its name, Shrine Island.
+Off the coast of Hiroshima, bathing in the Seto Inland Sea, the little island of Miyajima makes for a popular day trip for those looking for a photo opportunity at the famous “floating” torii gate, which gives this place its nickname: Shrine Island.

 5. Mount Koya, Kansai

-Today, you can visit the site and explore the greenery, with an option to stay overnight at one of the temples, such as Shojoshin-in, should you wish to.
+Today, you can visit the site and explore the greenery.
+If you wish, you can stay overnight at one of the temples, such as Shojoshin-in.
 Here, you can live as the monks do, eating vegetarian food and attending morning prayers.

 6. Matsumoto, Japanese Alps

-A visit to Daio Wasabi Farm makes for an educational experience (be sure to try some wasabi beer during your visit!), the Ukiyo-e Museum holds a large collection of woodblock prints and a dish of soba noodles at Takagi is a must – the shop has been serving up soba for over 130 years.
+A visit to Daio Wasabi Farm is educational (be sure to try some wasabi beer during your visit!).
+The Ukiyo-e Museum holds an extensive collection of woodblock prints, and a dish of soba noodles at Takagi is a must; the shop has been serving soba for over 130 years!

 Wayfairer Top Tip

-Having lived in Japan for several years, my personal experience is that city life is only half the story.
-The changing seasons and natural environments of Japan are still a very big part of Japanese culture, from sakura viewing in spring to mountain onsen towns.
+In Japan, city life is only half the story.
+The changing seasons and natural environments are still a big part of Japanese culture, from sakura viewing in spring to mountain onsen towns.
 The best way to experience Japan is by spending time in off-the-beaten-path rural locations.

 Cherry blossom petals falling during sakura season